JKO for Landau: a variational particle method for homogeneous Landau equation: Numerical examples

-To examine the accuracy of our method, we compare the numerical covariance using particles $P^{N}_{i,j}(t^n) = \frac{1}{N} \sum_{k=1}^N (\bv^n_k)_i (\bv^n_k)_j$ with the analytical solution.
+To examine the accuracy of our method, we compare the numerical covariance using particles $P^{N}_{i,j}(t^n) = \frac{1}{N} \sum_{k=1}^N (v^n_k)_i (v^n_k)_j$ with the analytical solution.
 Fig.~\ref{fig_eg5_cov} plots the time evolution of selected diagonal elements of the numerical covariance, which closely matches the analytical covariance.
 Moreover, we compute the Frobenius norm between the numerical and analytical covariances, $\sqrt{\sum_{i,j=1}^N (P^{N}_{i,j} - P_{i,j})^2}$, and the results are presented in Fig. \ref{fig_eg5_cov_err}.
 On the left, we show the time evolution of the Frobenius error with a fixed particle number $N=25600$, which remains small throughout the experiment.
-On the right, we track the rate of convergence of the Frobenius error with respect to particle number at a fixed time $t=0.1$.
-We observe that the convergence rate is slightly faster than the expected Monte Carlo convergence rate of $-\frac{1}{2}$, which is independent of the dimension.
+On the right, we track the convergence in particle number $N$ by computing the following average Frobenius error:

+We compute $c_N$ over $J=10$ runs for each $N$.
+We again observe the expected Monte Carlo convergence rate of $-\frac{1}{2}$, which is independent of the dimension.